bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 ## Common pitfall: mysterious compile errors

-When changing between different versions of bevy (say, transitioning an existing project from the released version to the git version), you might get lots of strange unexpected build errors.
+When changing between different versions of Bevy (say, transitioning an existing project from the released version to the git version), you might get lots of strange unexpected build errors.

-This tends to happen because cargo hasn't fully updated the whole dependency tree.
-It is often fixed by removing `Cargo.lock` and the `target` directory:
+You can typically fix them by removing `Cargo.lock` and the `target` directory:

 ```sh
 rm -rf Cargo.lock target
 ```

+See [this page](../pitfalls/build-errors.md) for more info.
+See this [cargo issue](https://github.com/rust-lang/cargo/issues/9994) about this bug.

-If you are still getting lots of strange build errors, it is probably because cargo is trying to use multiple different versions of bevy in your dependency tree simultaneously.
+If you are still getting errors, it is probably because cargo is trying to use multiple different versions of bevy in your dependency tree simultaneously.
 This can happen if some of the plugins you use have specified a different bevy version from your project.
 This is annoying, but easy to fix.
 Read the next section below for advice on how to configure your project in a way that minimizes the chances of this happening.

 ## How to use bleeding-edge bevy?